in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ```

-## Executing the Get Service Using Postman
+## Executing the Http Get Operation Using Postman
 We will fire a request to http://localhost:8080/students/Student1/courses/Course1 to test the service.
 Response is as shown below.

 ```json